 Before I start writing about walking on Arran I feel I need to let you know a little bit about why I love it so much there.

 I always remembered the amazing feeling inside me when I was there though.
-I could see sun kissed water streaming down beside the mountain and a silence that was pleasing to my ears but I couldn’t quite get why it made me feel good.
+From where I was standing I could see sun kissed water streaming down beside the mountain and a silence that was calm and pleasing to my ears.
+I couldn’t quite get why it made me feel good.

-Thinking about it now, I used to play outside a lot when I was a child and go for walks in the countryside, without an adult!
+Thinking about it now, I played outside a lot when I was a child and would go for walks in the countryside, without an adult.
 Possibly this visit in the 1980s triggered those outdoor memories.
 I seemed to love being outside, it made me feel better.
-So I vowed I would return one day and complete my mission.
+I vowed I would return one day and complete my mission.

-Eighteen years later I went back to try.
+Seventeen years later I went back to try again.

 A visit to Arran